tbalza/tbalza-blog-hugo/content/posts/serverless_api/serverless_api.md

 summary: "This article offers a comprehensive tutorial on creating and deploying an Amazon API Gateway resource using Terraform, and demonstrates how to invoke a Lambda function through an HTTPS endpoint."
 ---

-This guide provides a detailed walkthrough on how to create and deploy an Amazon API Gateway resource using Terraform.
-It also illustrates how to call a Lambda function via an HTTPS endpoint, which will interact directly with DynamoDB.
+This guide offers a comprehensive step-by-step process on how to build and deploy an Amazon API Gateway resource using Terraform.
+It also demonstrates how to invoke a Lambda function through an HTTPS endpoint, which will directly interact with DynamoDB.

-One of the key advantages of using Terraform is the ability to launch the entire project with a single click.
-The concept of infrastructure as code is vital for projects as it enables tracking of configuration modifications and promotes effective collaboration within large teams.
+One of the primary benefits of using Terraform is the capability to launch the entire project with a single click.
+The principle of infrastructure as code is crucial for projects as it facilitates tracking of configuration changes and encourages efficient collaboration within large teams.

+## Getting Started
 For Mac users, you can install [Homebrew](https://docs.brew.sh/Installation) and set up AWS CLI, Terraform, and Bruno.

 ```bash